MovingUniverseLab/MAD/README.md

 Microlensing Alert Database (MAD)

-Initially created as Spring 2022 Ay250 Final Project by Casey Lam (casey_lam@berkeley.edu), with revisions by Macy Huston
+Initially created by Casey Lam, further developed by Anette Brecko and Macy Huston

 # MAD
 Microlensing Alerts Database (MAD) is a Flask webapp that allows the user to